 Moving on from infidelity is hard in the best of scenarios and is even more difficult when there are children involved.
+You may find yourself being suspicious of your husband hiding his phone, or perhaps your wife wearing a new perfume and that may trigger that feeling of betrayal.
 How do you come back from a situation where trust no longer exists, hearts are broken, and the family dynamic is completely out of whack?
 Even if your children don’t know exactly what has gone on, they’ll know something has gone on, and you’ll be tasked with helping them through their emotions during this difficult time as you work through your own.

 When it comes to infidelity and the aftermath you have two choices: stay together and work it out or separate and move on.
 The following six steps can help ease the pain and make the process easier on all involved, no matter which avenue you choose.

 1.)
 Give Yourself Permission to Feel All the Feelings.
 If you aren’t aware of what you’re feeling beyond hurt, pain, and anger you won’t be able to heal.
 In the beginning stage of your healing process, your mood will be all over the place, leaving you feeling mixed up and confused.
 Know that this is normal.
 You need to allow yourself to feel and dive into that pain and confusion without guilt.
 You also need to acknowledge that the pain and hurt won’t go away if you ignore it.
 You must confront it to grow and get to the root of the other underlying issues that led to the problem of infidelity.

 2.)
 Express Your Emotions.
 Bottling up how you feel or trying to process things on your own won’t help.
 You need to find a trusted friend or loved one who will provide you a safe space to express how you feel, an opportunity to be heard, and a place without judgment where you can freely be in your feelings.